ccoenraets/salesforce1-app-tutorial/create-global-action.md

 ![](images/global_action_layout.png)

-1. Only **required fields** are included in the global action page layout by default.
-Drag the **Category** field and position it as the first field in the global action page layout
+1. Drag the **Category** field and position it as the first field in the global action page layout

-1. Drag the **Description** field and position it as the last field in the global action page layout

 1. Click **Save**